programmatoroSeduto/rt2_assignment_1/README.md

 [CoppeliaSim:error]   plugin 'ROS2': load failed (could not load).
 The plugin probably couldn't load dependency libraries.
 For additional infos, modify the script 'libLoadErrorCheck.sh', run it and inspect the output.
 ```

-If you try to run the simulation in this situation, inside CoppeliaSim you will notice this strange error:
+If you try to run the simulation in this case, you will notice this weird error notification inside the console at the bottom of the CoppeliaSim window:

 ```
 [sandboxScript:info] Simulator launched, welcome!